John Boulger: Australia

-John Boulger, whose father was a mechanic for international solo star Merv Harding, started his racing career in 1965 racing scrambles as a sidecar passenger with friend Brenton Hanks (which only lasted a year) before moving into speedway.
+Boulger, whose father was a mechanic for international solo star Merv Harding, started his racing career in 1965 racing scrambles as a sidecar passenger with friend Brenton Hanks (which only lasted a year) before moving into speedway.
 His first race was at the Broken Hill Speedway in October 1966 where he lost an oil tank and seized the engine in his first meeting.
 He then got his break when he tagged along with leading Adelaide sidecar rider Len Bowes to the Northern Park Raceway in Melbourne.
 As a favour to Bowes, the promoter let Boulger ride just expecting him to make up the numbers, but everyone received a shock when Boulger broke the track record in his first ride.

-His home track was the famed, 358 m Rowley Park Speedway in Adelaide and he made his debut there on 29 October 1966.
+Boulger's home track was the famed, 358 m Rowley Park Speedway in Adelaide and he made his debut there on 29 October 1966.
 He quickly went from promising rookie to star rider within a couple of seasons, and would become the best South Australian rider of his generation, and regarded as one of the states best ever riders alongside Jack Young.

 After finishing second to Sydney's Jim Airey at the 509 m Sydney Showground in 1970, Boulger won his first Australian Solo Championship in 1971 at Perth's ⅓ mile (586 m) Claremont Speedway after a bold passing move on local favourite Chum Taylor in the last corner of the deciding heat to give him a 15-point maximum.
-He finished in third place at Rowley Park in 1972 behind Airey and Denmark's reigning World Champion Ole Olsen, and won his last title in 1973 at the Sydney Showground with a 15-point maximum, leaving defending champion and "King of the Royale" Airey languishing in 4th place.
-Boulger then finished the 1974 championship at the 425 m Brisbane Exhibition Ground in 2nd place behind local rider Steve Reinke to cap a four-year run where he never finished the Australian title off the podium.
-He would place once more finishing 3rd in 1979 at the 302 m Olympic Park Speedway in Mildura behind local favourites Phil Crump and Danny Kennedy.
+He finished in third place at Rowley Park in 1972 behind Airey and Denmark's reigning World Champion Ole Olsen, and won his last title in 1973 at the Sydney Showground with a 15-point maximum, leaving defending champion and "King of the Royale" Airey languishing in fourth place.
+Boulger then finished the 1974 championship at the 425 m Brisbane Exhibition Ground in second place behind local rider Steve Reinke to cap a four-year run where he never finished the Australian title off the podium.
+He would place once more finishing third in 1979 at the 302 m Olympic Park Speedway in Mildura behind local favourites Phil Crump and Danny Kennedy.